mmish1/Visualization/Project 1/Readme.md

 6. On mouse-click, transforming the bar graph into a pie chart and back.
 7. Increasing/Decreasing bar graph width when mouse moves right/left.

-CSV File chosen: The file has data on the 248 largest Canadian firms with publicly available information in the mid-1970s.
-Information is given about the assets owned by the companies (in millions of USD), the industrial sector it falls into, country of ownership and the number of interlocking director and executive positions shared with other major firms.